 Her favorite pieces of music are: Richard Strauss, Vier letzte Lieder (vocal) andMaurice Ravel, Piano Concerto in G Major, Igor Stravinsky, Petrushka (instrumental)

-Gerri has been a resident of San Francisco for 45 years, and have come to appreciate the unique role played by the San Francisco Civic Symphony Association in absorbing new and established members of our community into a variety of performing ensembles to meet the needs of musicians of all skill levels, and in providing high-level amateur musical performances to the public free of charge.
+As a resident of San Francisco for 45 years, Gerri has come to appreciate the unique role played by the SF Civic Music Association in absorbing new and established members of our community into a variety of performing ensembles to meet the needs of musicians of all skill levels, and in providing high-level amateur musical performances to the public free of charge.

 John joined the board of directors in 2015 after having played with the Civic Symphony for four years and serving on committees for three.
-He is part of the finance committee helping coordinate the construction of the association’s annual budget.
-He continues to serve on the governance committee where he helped formulate the association’s by-laws in 2012 establishing the overall organization of the association’s activities.
-He has continued in his role of facilities coordinator, also started in 2012, researching and negotiating venues and support services for the association’s ensembles’ rehearsals and performances.
-He looks forward to helping make the association’s third annual fundraising dinner and gala a success this coming Spring.
+He is part of the finance committee, helping to coordinate the construction of the association’s annual budget.
+He continues to serve on the governance committee where he helped formulate the association’s by-laws in 2012 that established the overall organization of the association’s activities.
+He has continued in his role of facilities coordinator, also starting in 2012, researching and negotiating venues and support services for the association’s ensembles’ rehearsals and performances.

-John first played with a Civic Symphony ensemble in the Summer Strings workshop of 2011.
+John first played with an SF Civic Music ensemble in the Summer Strings workshop of 2011.
 This ensemble’s goal of providing a route for string players to re-enter the world of ensemble playing was perfect for John who had left his violin in the closet literally for decades before picking it up again in the early 2000s.
-He then joined the Civic Symphony for their Fall concert that year and has moved to our “Mozart to Mendelssohn” orchestra this fall (2016).
+He then joined the Civic Symphony for the Fall concert that year and has since played with to our “Mozart to Mendelssohn” orchestra and the Civic Strings.

 He is hard-pressed to name a favorite piece, but still loves Tchaikovsky’s Capriccio Italien, which was on an album he found in his parents’ collection as a young boy.